Vyral/base-template/_posts/2023-06-16-tulsa-looks-good-on-you-and-alicia-jones-with-healthy-roots.md

 ---
 {% include youtube.html %}

+Tulsa Looks Good on You and Alicia Jones with Healthy Roots.

 Jennie connected with Alicia Jones, owner of Healthy Roots to hear all about her yummy elixir and how a tablespoon a day just might help to keep the doctor away!

 Alicia started her business during the heart of Covid after being laid off from her job.